r0nz-29/procedural-terrains/README.md

 Terrains developed using three.js and GLSL Shaders.
 There are multiple terrain configurations stored in the `src/World` folder.
 Whole web application runs on React.js and is bootstrapped with `create-react-app`.

+**Note :- The three.js code executes from a `World` class inside the react app, so it is portable and can be used with any library / framework**

 ## Some Terrains in this repo

 ### Terrain generated with heightmaps using glsl vertex shaders.